dhiltonp/pop/docs/source/book/problem.rst

 ----------------

 Senior software developers quickly become enveloped in code review, rather than code creation.
-The best developers jobs turn from brilliance to gatekeepers.
+The best developer's jobs turn from brilliance to gatekeepers.
 Linus Torvalds said that he no longer writes code, rather his job is to say "no".
 He is one of the most brilliant developers in world, but his success has taken him from his profession.